Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Moonlit Treasure Panoply/Azure Scorpion Gauntlets/The Scorpion Awakens.md

 Yathe receives all of Divine Soul-Beast Exaltation’s benefits and counts as an animal familiar.
 While Yathe is manifested, Thousand Venoms Sting’s anima cost is waived.
 ## Awakening
 This Evocation can’t be purchased with experience points.
 It awakens for free when the wielder and Yathe both have positive Defining Ties to each other.
-If either of them voluntarily weakens their Tie, the wielder loses access to this Evocation until it’s restored to Defining.
+If either of them voluntarily weakens their [[Intimacy|Tie]], the wielder loses access to this Evocation until it’s restored to Defining.